jmbothe/mws-restaurant-stage-1/README.md

 To get the code for this project up and running to test it out, follow these steps:

 * First, make sure you have all of the project's dependencies installed.
-Development on this codebase requires [Node.js](https://nodejs.org/), a global installation of the [Grunt CLI](https://github.com/gruntjs/grunt-cli) (installed AFTER you install Node.js), [GraphicsMagick](http://www.graphicsmagick.org/), and [Python 3](https://www.python.org/).
+Development on this codebase requires [Node.js](https://nodejs.org/).
-* Once you have all the dependencies installed, fork and clone this repository onto your local machine.
+* Once you have Node.js installed, fork and clone this repository onto your local machine.
 * In a command line terminal, from the main project directory, run `npm install`.
-* To populate a directory with responsive images needed for the app, run `grunt` in the same command line.
 * You'll also need another repo, which is an API that provides the data that this app uses.
 Go ahead and clone this repo too, in a separate folder.
-Follow all of the instructions in this OTHER repo's `readme` file to get its server up and running.
+Follow all of the instructions in this OTHER repo's `readme` file to install its dependencies, and get its server up and running.
-* Then, in the terminal for THIS repo, run `python3 -m http.server 8000` to start the server.
-You can now open a browser and test the app by navigating to `http://localhost:8080`.
+* Then, in the terminal for THIS repo, run `npm start` to start the webpack-dev-server.
+You can now open a browser and test the app by navigating to `http://localhost:3000`.
 Everything should be good to go!

 ## Demoing the app